SankaranarayananMurugan/spring-security-guide/02. Add Spring Security/README.md

 By default, Spring Security enables **Basic Authentication** for all resources in addition to creating an in-memory user.
 It chooses appropriate EntryPoint as well to respond when authentication fails.

-In this case, it responds with *401 Unauthorized* error status in Postman by choosing `org.springframework.security.web.authentication.www.BasicAuthenticationEntryPoint` .
-And it responds with *302 Found redirect* error status in the browser to redirect to login page by choosing `org.springframework.security.web.authentication.LoginUrlAuthenticationEntryPoint`.
+In this case, it chooses `org.springframework.security.web.authentication.www.BasicAuthenticationEntryPoint` to respond with *401 Unauthorized* error status in Postman.
+And it chooses `org.springframework.security.web.authentication.LoginUrlAuthenticationEntryPoint` to respond with *302 Found redirect* error status in the browser to redirect to login page.